zynis/wings-site/readme.md

 http-server
 ```

-## Contribution
+## Contribution & Compensation

 We are ready for any contribution and ready to pay bounties for it.
+In general bounties are 125 Eggs per file/article, however if the word count exceeds 500, there is an additional payment of 125 per 500 words.
+Please see https://blog.wings.ai/wings-content-and-translation-bounties-1f8e075dd50a for more information.

+To make a claim, you must set up an account at https://bounty.wings.ai and pick a username.
+In the file which you are editing on the first line you must make a comment and insert the username you registered with.
+Once your pull request is approved, go pack to https://bounty.wings.ai and make a "claim" for translations and insert the URL of your approved pull request.

 Only one important note: we are using git flow to manage branches.
 Read more in [gitflow tutorial](http://danielkummer.github.io/git-flow-cheatsheet/) to follow our repo rules.